nicholaswile/OpenGL-Render-Engine/README.md

 # OpenGL-Renderer
 An OpenGL renderer using SDL for windowing and input processing.
 This is a work in progress.
 Press 1/2 to toggle between wireframe/filled polygon modes.
 Compiles on Windows with `mingw32-make`.

+For reference: the VBO stores the vertices, the EBO stores the vertex indices for each triangle, and the VAO specifies the settings for OpenGL to draw the triangles.

 ### Credits
 <li>
 <a href="https://www.khronos.org/opengl/">OpenGL </a> Khronos Specifications.
 Copyright (c) 2013-2020 The Khronos Group Inc.